AGI-LTI/rag-competition/index.md

 - **Human-verified outputs** or any form of **human intervention** are **not allowed**, to ensure full replicability of the systems.

 ---

+## Contact Us

+For any questions or clarifications, email the organizers directly at: mmu-rag@andrew.cmu.edu

 ## Organizers